jlar0che/TwitterBD/README.md

 Using Python to work with Big Data sets from Twitter
 ====================================================

-Version .45
+Version .50
-> Jacques Laroche
+Jacques Laroche
-> Tim Ryan
+Tim Ryan
+Steven Gilliam

 ----------------------------------------------------
 CONTENTS: